 A downdraft cooktop integrates the ventilation system directly into the cooking surface, eliminating the need for an overhead vent.
 They’re a good option if you’re installing your cooktop on a kitchen island where there isn’t room for a hood, or if you just like an open feel to your kitchen.
 Keep in mind that you’ll need under-counter cabinet space to house the ventilation system.

-Shopping tip: Consider your ventilation needs
+1. Consider your ventilation needs

 Don't forget that you'll need some type of vent near your cooktop.
 A ventilation system is essential to help clear kitchen air of smoke, odor and grease while you cook.
 If you're placing the cooktop on a kitchen island, look at island-canopy hoods.
 If you're installing in-line with cabinets, a wall-mounted canopy hood or over-the-range microwave hood combination might be right for you.
 Learn more in our guide to choosing the right ventilation for your kitchen.

 Continue your cooktop research with Whirlpool brand

+Kitchen Island Cooktop or Range: Which Is Best?
 Installing or updating a kitchen island?
 Learn about the benefits of a kitchen island with a range or cooktop so you can choose the right option.